Generalizations of the Matching Polynomial to the Multivariate Independence Polynomial: Multivariate Graph Polynomials and Stability

-Of course, this is a far cry from the claim that \emph{all} claw-free graphs are same-phase stable.
+Of course, this is quite far from the claim that \emph{all} claw-free graphs are same-phase stable.
 However, as it turns out, line graphs will serve a base case in our induction on general claw-free graphs.
 To illustrate this, we first give the following lemma.

 \begin{lemma} Let $G$ be a connected claw-free graph which is also triangle-free.
 Then, $G$ is either a path or a cycle.
-In particular, $G$ is a line graph. \end{lemma} \begin{proof} Given a vertex $v \in G$, if the degree of $v$ is greater than 2 then we get either a claw with $v$ as a base or a triangle.
-We conclude a connected, claw-free, triangle-free graph is equivalent to a connected, triangle-free graph with all vertices degree 1 or 2.
-Since the sum of the degrees of the vertices is $2 |E|$, and a connected graph satisfies $|E| \geq |V| - 1$, we get $2|V| \geq \sum_v \deg(v) \geq 2 |V| - 2$.
-This implies we have either 0 or 2 vertices of degree one, and the rest are of degree $2$.
+In particular, $G$ is a line graph. \end{lemma} \begin{proof} Given a vertex $v \in G$, if the degree of $v$ is greater than 2 then we get either a claw with $v$ as the base or a triangle.
+We conclude that a graph which is connected, claw-free, and triangle-free is equivalent to being connected and triangle-free with all vertices degree 1 or 2.

-If we have $2$ vertices of degree one, starting at either one we get a unique path leading out from it, which must terminate at the other for the graph to be connected.
-Hence in this case our graph is a path.
-If we have $0$ vertices of degree one, then we can start at any vertex and extend a path in one direction.
-This must eventually return to the starting vertex to avoid creating vertices of degree one or more than two.
-Hence in this case we have a cycle.

-The path with $n$ vertices is the line graph of the path with $n+1$ vertices, while the cycle with $n$ vertices is the line graph of itself. \end{proof}